xperimex/xperimex.github.io/_posts/2022-08-06-panorama-homography.md

 ## What Next?

 While we have a working prototype, we can do signficantly better.
 For one, I used only 10 labelled points to compute our homography, but if you use even more, it's not hard to get a better, and closer fit.
-With algortihms like [LoFTR](https://zju3dv.github.io/loftr/), finding lots of corresponding labelled points between multiple images is quick and easy.
+With algorithms like [LoFTR](https://zju3dv.github.io/loftr/), finding lots of corresponding labelled points between multiple images is quick and easy.

 <center>
 <video width="85%" playsinline="" autoplay="autoplay" loop="loop" preload="" muted="">